Contact Us Contact Us Replicon Login

 • 6 compulsory weeks, which must be taken by the mother following birth; and

-These rights are gender-neutral and are applicable to same-sex couples, adoptions or family placements, and guardianships for the purpose of adoption or fostering.
+These rights are gender-neutral and apply to same-sex couples, adoptions or family placements, and guardianships for adoption or fostering.
+Royal Legislative Decree 2/2015 approving the consolidated text of the Workers’ Statute, Art.
+48(4) (Spanish); Royal Legislative Decree 1/1995, art.
+56.

 Paternity Leave

-Fathers of a newborn are entitled to 16 weeks of paid paternity leave.
+Duration of Leave – Fathers of a newborn are entitled to 16 weeks of paid paternity leave.
 There is a mandatory period of 4 uninterrupted weeks of paternity leave immediately after childbirth for both mother and father.
-After that, the father can take the other 8 weeks continuously or uninterruptedly, by week, and on full, or partial time arrangement during the child’s first year.
-But if the birth, foster care, or adoption had occurred between April 1 and December 31, 2019, the permit would be only 8 weeks.
+After that, the father can take the other 8 weeks continuously or uninterruptedly, by week and on full, or partial time arrangement during the child’s first year.
+The first six weeks after birth, foster care or adoption will be mandatory for fathers.
+The remaining weeks are a right of the other parent other than the biological one and not an obligation, so they can be waived.

-The 16 weeks are 100% paid by the state and non-transferable, which means that if one parent decides not to take the time off, the other parent cannot take advantage of it.
+Pay Benefits – The 16 weeks are 100% paid by the state and non-transferable, which means that if one parent decides not to take the time off, the other parent cannot take advantage of it.
 Art 48(7) of the Workers’ Statute.

 Parental Leave

 Employees will be entitled to take parental leave to care for children or minors fostered for more than one year until the minor reaches 8 years of age.
 The leaves can be taken continuously or intermittently, on either a full-time or part-time basis, as per the stipulations outlined in the relevant regulations, until the child reaches the age of 8.
-These leaves are non-transferable and can only be utilized by the individual employee.
-It is the responsibility of the employee to specify the commencement and end dates of the leave and must notify the employer at least 10 days in advance, or as specified in the collective agreements, unless in cases of force majeure.

-Note: Employers will have until August 2, 2024, to implement this new parental leave in their parental leave.
-Art 48 bis of the Workers’ Statute.
+Note: Employers have until August 2, 2024, to implement this new parental leave as part of their leave policy.

 Adoption Leave